 For organizations pursuing policy and advocacy work, there are several important questions to consider: Are we creating significant connections with the people who are intended to benefit most from advocacy and policy change efforts?
 How are we including and elevating the voices of those most impacted by the policies we aim to change or improve?
 For example, how are we engaging with the communities experiencing the effects of climate change to ask what is important to them in the crafting and implementation of climate resilience projects?

-To begin to answer these questions, Shared Insight asked the Aspen Institute’s Planning and Development Program to conduct a landscape scan.
+To begin to answer these questions, Shared Insight asked the Aspen Planning and Evaluation Program at the Aspen Institute to conduct a landscape scan.
 Shared Insight aims to improve philanthropy by elevating the voices of those least heard, ensuring that foundations and nonprofits are meaningfully connected to each other and to the people and communities we seek to help — and more responsive to their input and feedback.

 Since 2014, Shared Insight has invested in building the capacity of direct service nonprofits to implement high-quality feedback loops.
 The David and Lucile Packard Foundation, where I work, participates in Shared Insight as a core funder.
 Our most significant effort is Listen4Good, which over the last three years has enabled more than 240 organizations across the country to use a semi-standardized tool to systematically collect and act on client feedback.
 In so doing, these organizations are creating new connections with the people they seek to help.
 The results and momentum so far are exciting!
 Participating organizations are making changes to their programs, improving how they listen and hold themselves accountable, and elevating the voices of their clients.